Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

-It’s beautifully laid out with wide gravel trails leading off in large circular loops on the left and right.
-In the center, a few boardwalks take you right over some of the large alligators that call Sweetwater home.
+It’s beautifully laid out, with wide gravel trails leading off in large circular loops on the left and right.
+In the center, a few boardwalks take you over some of the large alligators that call Sweetwater home.

 Along the trails are several lookout platforms.
 Most folks only loop around either Wetland Cell 1 or Cell 2.